Arturex0/super-secure-bootloader/README.md

 ### bl_build.py

 This script calls `make` in the `bootloader` directory.
+It also generates an AES and HMAC key, along with an ed25119 private key public key pair.
+The public key is made available to the bootloader in the form of a header file called `public.h`

+When the bootloader is created, the script will call `make` in the `bootloader_gen` directory to pad the bootloader and add secrets to it.

 ### fw_protect.py

 This script bundles the version and release message with the firmware binary.
+It also encrypts the firmware and adds signatures to it.

 ### fw_update.py